kraudy/SourceMigrator/docs/intro.md

 How to migrate thousands of source members with their corresponding dir struct (library/sourcePf/member) and correct character conversion to Stream Files in the IFS in a reasonable time without dealing with dependency issues in a download-and-run fashion and using only open-source tools?

 For that, I created **SourceMigrator**.
 It is a simple and minimal migration tool with a better than linear time for large code bases.
-If you look at the code, there is an obvious part where the migration could be made closer to O(log n).
 It can be run interactively without input params or non-interactively by specifying them.
+You should also be able to add it as a package.

 ## Set up